-11.6.1 Level-of-Care Documentation and Claims Payment
+11.6.1 Level-of-care Documentation and Claims Payment

-Claims are processed according to the authorized level of care documented in the authorization record.
-All claims are reviewed to determine if the billed level of care matches the authorized level of care.
-To track the specific level of care and services provided to our Members, we require providers to follow the appropriate state and CMS provider billing guidelines, including the most current CMS approved diagnostic and procedural coding.
+Claims are processed according to the authorized level of care documented in the authorization record, reviewing all claims to determine if the billed level of care matches the authorized level of care.
+For clarity, Level of Care documentation also requires Prior Authorizations.
+Although not every claim requires a Prior Authorization, it is imperative the Provider verify if a Prior Authorization is required and obtain the Prior Authorization prior to services being provided.

+To track the specific level of care and services provided to its Members, we require care Providers to use the most current service codes (i.e., ICD-10-CM, UB and CPT codes) and appropriate bill type.